falahyusufhamza/resume-builder/README.md

 Access the project live on : https://falah-resume-builder.web.app

+# Tools Used
+A Resume Builder created using ReactJS.
+Includes Redux for storing resume data , React-Bootstrap as UI Library, React-router-dom for routing.Printing using React-to-print

+# Steps to create a resume :
+1. Fill in your details
+2. After completion of the form, a resume with the default template will be shown.
+3. Click on 'Templates' link on the page header.
+You can select any template from this list.
+4. After the resume is generated, it is possible to Edit, print or clear the data.
+3 icons will be available above the resume.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).